INTO-CPS-Association/DTaaS/docs/developer/devops/implementation.md

 the use of Gitbeaker as a wrapper, as this approach simplifies interactions with GitLab’s REST API and reduces the complexity of the project code.

-After testing the correctness of the API by implementing a `GitlabDriver` class, the APIs were integrated into the front-end.
-The latter was done by wiring up API endpoints to the front-end components, ensuring a seamless data flow.
+The APIs have been integrated into the front-end by wiring up API endpoints to front-end components, ensuring a seamless data flow.
 Unit and integration testing was done to ensure the coverage of all functional requirements and solve all problems regarding data consistency, performance, or user experience.

 ## GitlabInstance